payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # MacOS first boot

 Once you've reached the desktop you're almost there.
-Use ESP mounter pro again to replace to content of your hard drive's EFI.
+Use ESP mounter pro again to replace to content of your hard drive's EFI with the one from the USB stick.
 I highly suggest not mounting both your EFI partitions at the same time (mistakes can happen)

 Reboot without the usb stick.
-Enjoy !
+Enjoy ! now time for some fine tuning

 # Enable Touch to Click using the MacOS terminal